Accessories for Watercolor Painting

 One of my most used accessories for watercolor painting is masking fluid.
 Also called frisket fluid, it is like a liquid latex that can be painted over areas of the painting that you want to protect from washes or other applications of paint.
 For example, you might want parts of the white paper to show through as highlights.
 Once you apply the masking fluid with a brush, it will dry quickly to form a waterproof coating that will repel waterolor paint.
-When you're ready, it can be peeled off or removed with a rubber.
+When you're ready, it can be peeled off or removed with an eraser or rubber.
 It comes in a range of colors which can help you see the areas that have been masked.

 In the example above I wanted to make sure that the paint for the sky didn't get on the building.
 When I was done I just peeled off the dried masking fluid.
 Most masking fluid is removable, but you can also buy permanent masking medium that you apply to the support or mix into the paint so that it will repel any paint applied over it.

 You can also mask areas of the support with wax resist sticks which allow you to draw lines and shapes on the support that will repel the application of paint.

 Lifting preparation is like a primer you apply to the paper before painting that allows you to re-wet and remove dry washes.
 It's not one of the accessories for watercolor painting that I use, but it can be handy if you know you're going be creating effects that require you to remove dried paint.
 Lifting preparation also makes it easier to correct mistakes or retroactively reveal highlights.
 I find it easier to map out my highlights in the beginning and paint them over with masking fluid.

 Scraping and Color Lifting Tools